 Day 6: Stock up on food.

 While going through your pantry, you might have noticed that you’re running out of certain ingredients.
 Today, go through your pantry more thoroughly and check whether you have everything you need for the holidays.
-Since your pantry is now organized, you’ll be able to see what you’re missing much faster.
+Since your pantry organization is key to having a successful party, you’ll be able to see what you’re missing much faster.
 Still, it might be worthwhile to make a list of staple ingredients and items you use regularly.
 If you have time, you can even create a holiday meal plan and shop for those ingredients in particular.
 All this preparation will save you time and stress later, when you’re cooking for guests.

 Day 7: Add finishing touches.